Sllambias/yucca/yucca/documentation/tutorials/changing_parameters.md

 E.g. to lower the starting Learning Rate we subclass YuccaManager - the default class responsible for handling model training, and change the variable self.learning_rate variable from 1e-3 to 1e-5.

-We call this new trainer "YuccaManager_1e5" and save it as "YuccaManager_1e5.py" in the /yucca/training/managers directory as this is where the Parent Class is located.
+We call this new Manager "YuccaManager_1e5" and save it as "YuccaManager_1e5.py" in the /yucca/training/managers directory as this is where the Parent Class is located.
 Alternatively it can be saved in a subdirectory of the directory of the parent class e.g. /yucca/training/managers/lr.

 ```
 from yucca.training.managers.YuccaManager import YuccaManager